 Gentle Baby

-Gentle Baby is a dark multiplayer shooter/RPG about a world after a quantum catastrophe.
-Realities bleed into each other, and M.A.M.A. restores small engineered fighters where the world can still be held together.
+Gentle Baby is a dark multiplayer shooter/RPG about realities split by quantum experiments.
+Anomalous zones open where worlds leak into each other, and local M.A.M.A. systems deploy engineered child-warriors where a branch can still be held.

 2browser windows see each other